lakejs/lake-docs/reference/range.md

 ### isBoxStart <Badge type="info" text="Read only" />

-A boolean value indicating whether the [commonAncestor](#commonancestor) is in the start strip of a box.
+A boolean value indicating whether the [commonAncestor](#commonancestor) is in the start position of a box.

 * Type: `boolean`